 In Mark 14:3-6 we read the story of the woman who made Jesus glad.
 It is in your power today to break the alabaster box and pour the precious oil of joy on your Savior’s head.
 Find ways to make God glad today through your obedience and praise.
 (Shared by Joni Eareckson Tada in devotional of 5-18-15)

 This photo, depicting the applauding hands of Christ, was shared by Linda Keator as part of an Emmaus talk years ago and she graciously shared it with me in a digital file.
 I have printed and framed it as a gift from time to time through the years to celebrate the discipleship of individuals whose growth was surely making the Lord glad!
-Contact Linda Broadway Keator of Mobile, Alabama here on Facebook for permission to use this image, if you would like to share it with others whose Christian walk is surely a source of joy to Christ!
+Linda has given permission to use this image, if you would like to share it with others whose Christian walk is surely a source of joy to Christ!